Metro Detroit dining news and events

 Dining calendar

 Ann Arbor Restaurant Week: More than 50 businesses will participate in this annual restaurant promotion, which features $15 lunches and $28 multi-course menus.
+Sun.-Jan.
+18. Ann Arbor. annarborrestaurantweek.com.

+Meadery Bus Tour: Motor City Brew Tours host this trip to three local meaderies including B. Nektar and Schramm’s Mead in Ferndale and Hazel Park’s Cellarmen’s.
+Tickets include transportation, tour guide and samples at each stop.
+12:30-4:30 p.m.
 Jan.
-13-18.
-Ann Arbor. annarborrestaurantweek.com.
+19. $55.
+Departs from parking garage at 514 S. Lafayette, Royal Oak. motorcitybrewtours.com.

 An evening with chef Rod Perencin at Grosse Pointe War Memorial: This Brazil-born chef will talk about his cooking philosophy and serve a four-course meal.
 Tickets include a complimentary cocktail per person.
 6:30-8:30 p.m.
 Jan.
 22. $47, $115 per couple, $445 table of eight.
 32 Lake Shore Drive, Grosse Pointe Farms.
 (313) 881-7511 or warmemorial.org.